stephenlb/twitch-tv-obs-subtitles/readme.md

 ## Alternate: Running Twitch.TV Subtitles from Local Files on your Hard Drive

-> ⚠️  Warning this option is not secure.
-It is not the prefered method as someone else can take over your subtiltles.
-Continue at your own risk.

 1.)
 Edit the file `js/username.js`.
 It will look like this: